Nsab: In the Mandaean Book of John

 In chapters 3 to 10 of the Mandaean Book of John, Nṣab is a son of Yushamin.

 In the fourth chapter, Nṣab Ziwa (ࡍࡑࡀࡁ ࡆࡉࡅࡀ) admonishes his father Yushamin over his rebellion.

 The eighth chapter gives an account of Nṣab bringing a petition for forgiveness for Yushamin to the King of Light (malka ḏ-nhura), who accepts it against the wishes of Manda d-Hayyi, and cautions the latter for hating Yushamin for refusing him a wife.
 The ninth is a dialogue between Yushamin, Manda d-Hayyi and Nṣab; the tenth is a monologue by Yushamin.

 In other Mandaean scriptures

 Nṣab is mentioned in chapters 8 and 17.1 of the Right Ginza.
-He is also mentioned in Qolasta prayers 25, 71, 105, 145, 168, 186, 353, and 379.
+He is also mentioned in Qulasta prayers 25, 71, 105, 145, 168, 186, 353, and 379.

+In the Baptism of Hibil Ziwa (DC 35), Nṣab is the name of a heavenly tree.